Subhajit77/Stocks-India/README.md

 The Document is self - explanatory

-Investing is subject to market Risk, please do your research befor investing.
+Investing is subject to Market Risk, please do your research befor investing.